Andamio Logo

 Authentication

-Andamio uses wallet-based authentication.
-Users prove ownership of their Cardano wallet by signing a challenge, and receive a JWT that authorizes API requests.
+Users sign a cryptographic challenge with their Cardano wallet and receive a JWT that authorizes API requests.

 How Login Works